CogComp/cogcomp-datastore/README.md

 File f = ds.getFile("edu.cogcomp", "GreedyParserModel.json", 4.0);
 ```

+The files in public buckes can be accessed with anonymous connection.

-There is no way to automatically get the latest version from the datastore.
+**Note:** There is no way to automatically get the latest version from the datastore.
 This is by design.
 If you depend on the "latest" version of an item, your results are not reproducible, because
 someone might publish a new version and thus change what your code does.